apify/actor-scraper/cheerio-scraper/README.md

 - ##### **`enqueueRequest(request, [options]): AsyncFunction`**

   Adds a new URL to the request queue, if it wasn't already there.
-To call this function, the [**Use request queue**](#use-request-queue) option must be enabled, otherwise an error will be thrown.

   The `request` parameter is an object containing details of the request, with properties such as `url`, `userData`, `headers` etc. For the full list of the supported properties, see the [`Request`](https://sdk.apify.com/docs/api/request) object's constructor in the Apify SDK documentation.